 The College of Engineering has many student organizations and programs available for membership for all engineering students.
 You may also join organizations that pertain to your field of engineering.
 Visit your departmental website to find out more.

 Engineering Ambassadors Program

 Engineering Ambassadors is a UL Lafayette College of Engineering service-based program open to active College of Engineering students.
 Active members educate the public about the University, the College of Engineering, and the importance of engineering and technology in meeting the ever-changing needs of the modern world.

 Engineering Ambassadors are carefully selected through an audition process, trained to make presentations at high schools, and participate in recruitment and enhancement initiatives at both the College and University levels.
 Participation in this program provides students with the resources and opportunities to become confident speakers, better leaders, and positive role models for the next generation of engineering students.

 Find more information about the Engineering Ambassadors program here.

 The Designing Leaders Program focuses on the development and fostering of critical leadership characteristics and skills, which cannot be “taught” in a traditional classroom environment.
 In addition to imparting practical leadership skills, which are of importance to employers, the Designing Leaders Program nurtures an ethic of service to the profession and the college/university/community.
 Designing Leaders is patterned after “Leadership Lafayette,” a hugely successful program offered by the Lafayette Chamber of Commerce.
-Through an eight session series of classes, students take part in discussions, presentations and off-campus visits which emphasize the skills and strategies employed by successful leaders.
+Through a series of classes, students take part in discussions, presentations and off-campus visits which emphasize the skills and strategies employed by successful leaders.

 Topics presented and areas emphasized include: